Garden Levelling Cost

 How Much to Level a Garden?

-One of the many advantages of levelling a sloping garden is that it can offer significantly more space.
-The cost of levelling a garden varies depending on several factors, but it is usually hundreds of pounds.
+One of the many advantages of levelling a sloping garden is that it can give you usable outdoor space.
+Levelling a garden typically involves raising the lower parts because filling is easier than excavating.

 So, what are the average garden levelling prices?

-A typical-sized garden that is flatter but not too uneven will cost between £1,000 and £2,000 to level.
+A typical-sized garden that is mildly uneven, but not too bumpy, will cost between £1,500 and £2,800 to level.

-However, if you have a steep garden, levelling it out will require a lot of digging and can cost up to £5,000 - £7,000, or if you want it to be two layers to two tiers, you could consider paying £10,000 for the digging and retaining wall.
+However, if you have a steep garden, levelling it out will require a lot of digging, and can cost anywhere from £5,500 to £8,000.

 Garden Levelling Prices

 How much does garden levelling cost?
-Take a look at the table below:
+Let's look at the table below for some estimated costs:

 Supply Only Costs

-Fill in the sinkholes evenly with your feet or a rake, which will cost between £5 and £15 before watering.
-Compact the soil, then fill in the bald spot with this top dressing and grass seed for £2 - £15 each.
+You can fill in the holes evenly with your feet, or use a rake, which will cost between £8 and £20 - before watering.
+Once you've compacted the soil, then fill in any sparse areas with the topdressing and grass seed for £4 to £20 per bag.

-Mini diggers are small and designed to work in tight spaces; just make sure they have access if you're working in the back of the house; they could be expensive, costing £1,000 or more.
+If you have a large area to level, you may need to hire a mini digger.
+These are small and designed to work in tight spaces - just make sure they have access if you're working in the back of the house.

 Additional Costs